Cranbury College Primary Site

 Child Development and Care

-Childcare is offered as an option to KS4 and Post 16 students, through the NCFE accreditation of Cranbury College to deliver:
+Childcare is offered as an option to KS4 and Post 16 students, through the NCFE accreditation at Cranbury College.

 It is aimed at a range of learners who wish to be introduced to childcare and development for children aged 0-5 years.
 It also gives learners an insight into their preferred learning styles and assists in developing their ability to study.